• Share this on:

 • Chlorates and perchlorates – Chlorates are no longer approved as a pesticide, but they can come into contact with food if chemicals are used for water disinfection.
 Detergents used for cleaning facilities and processing equipment are another potential source.
 The level of chlorates is 0.05 mg/kg for most fruit and vegetables (including frozen ones), 0.3 for dates and figs, 0.7 for table olives and 0.1 for edible nuts.

 • Heavy metals and metalloids – Heavy metals can occur as residues in food because of their presence in the environment or as a result of contamination from farming, processing or pollution.
-The EU regulation on food contaminants sets restrictions for lead (fruit, fruit juices, various kinds of vegetables), cadmium (fruit and vegetables), mercury (food supplements), arsenic (juices) and tin (canned food and beverages).
+The EU regulation on food contaminants sets restrictions for lead (fruit, fruit juices, oils, various kinds of vegetables), cadmium (tree nuts, fruit and vegetables), mercury (food supplements), arsenic (juices) and tin (canned food and beverages).

 • Irradiation – The use of irradiation to prevent microbiological contamination is limited in Europe.
 European radiation protection legislation and radioactive contamination legislation define the maximum permitted levels of radioactive contamination in food.
-In the past, there were some cases of Brazil nuts being contaminated with radiation.
-Fruit and mushrooms picked in the wild may absorb radiation if they are collected in areas of previous nuclear accidents (such as Chernobyl or Fukushima).
+Fruit and mushrooms picked in the wild may absorb radiation if they are collected in areas of previous nuclear accidents;

 • Glycidyl esters – Glycerol-based products are contaminants found in vegetable oils.
 Roasted nuts and dried fruit should also be checked if they are oiled.